Chriscloudaz/sonarqube-installation-script/README.md

 	    git clone https://github.com/chriscloudaz/sonarqube-installation-script/

-4. Run each script in sequence:
+4. Run part one of the script:

 	    sudo bash sonarqube-install-one.sh

-	   After the server restarts:
+5. Manually restart the server in the AWS console and SSH again after a few mins
+6. Run part two of the script:

 		sudo bash sonarqube-install-two.sh

-5. Access SonarQube via the provided URL.
+7. Access SonarQube via the provided URL.

 #### Note